Whether it's Claridges, PizzaExpress or Burger King with a voucher, you've got rights when eating in a restaurant.

 Saving money on meals out

-There's a full list of vouchers in the Restaurant Vouchers and London Eating Out pages.
+There's a full list of vouchers on the Restaurant Vouchers page.
 Importantly, if you've used an offer you're entitled to the same service as if you'd paid full price.
 As well as food vouchers, there's a raft of permanent ways to save money on meals out.

 These methods are especially handy if you wine and dine on Friday or Saturday nights, which some vouchers exclude: